ArchisaBiswas/HelenHands/README.md

 <h2>Aims and Objectives</h2>

--   Ensuring Safety and Emergency Response
+-   Ensuring Safety and Emergency Response.

-- Comprehensive User Interface Design
+- Comprehensive User Interface Design.

-- Adaptive Machine Learning Integration
+- Adaptive Machine Learning Integration.

-- Community Support and Engagement
+- Community Support and Engagement.

 <h2>Requirements</h2>

 * Android Minimum Software Development Kit of 28.
 * Working Back Camera of the Phone to be Used.
 * Working Front Camera of the Phone to be Used.
-* Active Internet Connection Required
+* Active Internet Connection Required.

 <h2>Key Learnings</h2>

-- Real-time navigation and obstacle detection via machine learning through integration of TensorFlow Lite enabling accurate object detection for obstacle avoidance and navigation
+- Real-time navigation and obstacle detection via machine learning through integration of TensorFlow Lite enabling accurate object detection for obstacle avoidance and navigation.
 - Utilization of Google Teachable Machines and ML-Kit's Translate API in Training a Machine Learning Model, facilitating real-time translation, and fostering inclusive communication.
 - Triggering phone call(s) based on audio and/or on-click events occuring using Kotlin.
 - Implementing Periodic Reminders using Kotlin.